The St. Johns River is the longest river in Florida. It is one of only a few rivers in the United States that flows from south to north.

 PALATKA is located at a sharp bend in the river that is the unofficial boundary between "upriver" and "downriver".
 Its name is derived from the Seminole word for "cow crossing".
 Click on the photo for more information.

-Astor is a unincorporated village on State Road 40 as it crosses the St Johns River.
+ASTOR is an unincorporated village on State Road 40 as it crosses the St Johns River.
 It is on the west bank in Lake County.
 The unincorporated settlement along the east bank is in Volusia County and is officially known as Volusia.
 Most folks call both sides of the river Astor.
 Click on the photo for more information.

 SANFORD is 22 miles north of Orlando on Lake Monroe, a wide spot on the St Johns River.
 The river gets shallow upstream of the lake.
 Sanford is a wonderful little waterfront city.
 Click on the photo for more information.